catkin/xylem/docs/design.rst

   + options: ``--skip-keys``, ``--continue-on-error``, ``--specified- only``

-- ``init`` to initialize config file and ``sources.list.d`` (possibly in custom location according to ``XYLEM_PREFIX``).
+- ``init-config`` to initialize config file, ``sources.list.d`` and cache (possibly in custom location according to ``XYLEM_PREFIX``).
 By default the built- in default sources / config is copied to the new location.
 Is a no-op with warning if sources / config is present.

   options: